Vladiio/blog/README.md

 # blog

-Create file 'mygoog.pswd' in base project directory and put there your gmail account password
+Create file 'mygoog.pswd' in base project directory and put there your gmail account password for correct work application.